Axel-ex/Spiderbot/README.md

 ###  Assembly

 First, 3D print and assemble the robot's chassis and legs.
 Follow the excellent guide provided in the original [Instructables project](https://www.instructables.com/DIY-Spider-RobotQuad-robot-Quadruped/).
+Specially before mounting the horns on the servos, you need to make sure that all servos are positioned on 0.
+The guide has firmware you can use to achieve that.

 ### Wiring